 With some of the trail being closed due to the work being done on the Northern Strand in Saugus and Lynn, this is the current route we recommend from Everett to Nahant Beach.
 Be advised the closer to the beach you get, the busier some of the road conditions might become.

 *Note: Having trouble using RideWithGPS?
-Consider using BikeGPX instead – it’s free and after downloading the app just copy and paste this URL (https://ridewithgps.com/routes/32703583) and start your route – or go here and scan the QR code.
+Consider using BikeGPX instead – it’s free and after downloading the app just go here and scan the QR code or copy and paste this URL (https://ridewithgps.com/routes/32703583) and start your route.

 Bike to the Malden River